 Tarpon will move into estuaries this month.
 You may also find juvenile tarpon in creeks, canals and turning basins.
 Reds should be schooling on shallow flats and big trout will prowl the same waters at dawn.
 Also look for trout on deep grass flats mixed with blues, pompano, Spanish mackerel and more.
 Catch and release snook fishing should be good around lighted docks at night or in the surf.
 Look for false albacore (little tunny) to possibly show up in the coastal gulf later in the month.

-Snook, reds and spotted seatrout are closed to harvest on the west coast of Florida.
-The Florida FWC has enacted a temporary modification of regulations for reds and snook, in the areas affected by last year’s red tide.
-The area extends from Pasco County, south to Gordon Pass in Collier County.
-Reds, snook and spotted seatrout (of any size) are catch and release only in that zone until May 31, 2020.
-Full details including exact boundaries can be found at ‘www.myfwc.com Since these species are now closed, use tackle heavy enough to catch and release them quickly.
+Snook, reds and spotted seatrout remain closed to harvest on the west coast of Florida.
+The Florida FWC has extended a temporary modification of regulations for reds, snook and trout, in the areas affected by the recent red tide.
+The area extends from Pasco County, south to the south bank of Gordon Pass in Collier County.
+Reds, snook and trout are catch and release only in that zone until May 31, 2021.
+Full details including exact boundaries can be found at www.myfwc.com.
+This is great news for our fishery!
+Sarasota Bay is rebounding and the continued closure will make it even better.

 You’ll find snook around lighted docks and bridges in the ICW and in the surf.
 Small white flies, like my Grassett Snook Minnow, DOA Shrimp or CAL jigs with shad tails and jerk worms should all work well.
 The same lures and flies will work at night and in the surf, although you should be observant of what size baits are in those areas.

 Reds should school up this month, although their numbers have been thinner for the past couple of years.
 You should find them on shallow flats where they’ll be easier to find when the tide is low.
 Look for “nervous” water when it is slick calm or a slick patch of water when there is a ripple on the water.